Stuart Fairchild Preview, Player Props: Reds vs. Angels

-The Cincinnati Reds, including Stuart Fairchild and his .444 slugging percentage over his past 10 games, battle starting pitcher Lucas Giolito and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+The Cincinnati Reds, including Stuart Fairchild and his .444 slugging percentage over his past 10 games, take on starting pitcher Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 4:07 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Blue Jays.
+He had a hitless performance in his most recent game (0-for-1) against the Blue Jays.

 Stuart Fairchild Game Info & Props vs. the Angels